antmicro/rowhammer-tester/README.md

 ```
 This will download and build all the dependencies and setup a [Python virtual environment](https://docs.python.org/3/library/venv.html) under `./venv` directory with all the required packages installed.

+Virtual environment allows you to use Python without installing the packages system-wide.
-To enter the environment you have to `source venv/bin/activate`
+To enter the environment you have to run `source venv/bin/activate` in each new shell.
+You can also use the provided `make env` target which will start a new Bash shell with the virtualenv already sourced.
+You can install packages inside the virtual environment by entering the environment and then using `pip`.

+> Some options to the scripts may require additional Python dependencies.
+To install them run `pip install -r requirements-dev.txt` inside the virtual environment.

+To build the bitstream you will also need to have Vivado installed and the `vivado` command available in your `PATH`.
-and to build the bitstream you need to `source /PATH/TO/Vivado/VERSION/settings64.sh`.
+To configure Vivado in the current shell you need to `source /PATH/TO/Vivado/VERSION/settings64.sh`.
-This can be automated with tools like [direnv](https://github.com/direnv/direnv) with the following `.envrc` file:
+This can be put in your `.bashrc` or other shell init script.

+To make the process automatic without hard-coding these things in shell init script,
+tools like [direnv](https://github.com/direnv/direnv) can be used.
+A sample `.envrc` file would then look like this:
 ```
 source venv/bin/activate
 source /PATH/TO/Vivado/VERSION/settings64.sh
 ```

 All other commands assume that you run Python from the virtual environment with `vivado` in your `PATH`.

-> Some options to the scripts may require additional Python dependencies.
-To install them run `pip install -r requirements-dev.txt` inside the virtual environment.

 ## Documentation